If you’re wondering how to start a small online business in Texas, we’re here to help.

 Start by looking at the big name banks and seeing what they offer.
 Are you interested in free business checking?
 Perhaps something with online access?
 Unlimited transactions?

 There are a lot of options out there, but how you run your business will dictate which bank you go with.
+You may also choose to go with a local bank as well.
+Again, it really depends on what services you want to enjoy.

 At this point, you may be thinking about a business credit card.
 While you may find credit card offers thrown at you left and right, I would try to bootstrap your business as much as possible.
 You still need to get online, generate some revenue, and validate the efficacy of your business before you start racking up debt growing your business.